rubarb666/Website/docs/tutorial/blog.md

 }
 ```

-The first thing that happens is we use `registerSubLeaf()` this can take multiple leaves at a time separated by a comma.
+The first thing that we did is we use the `registerSubLeaf()` method which can take multiple Leaf classes at a time separated by a comma.
-We create a Table and set it's collection to `Post::all()`, the page size to 50 and the presenter name to "PostsTable"
+We create a `Table` and set it's `Collection` to `Post::all()`, the page size to 50 and the Leaf name to "PostsTable".
-We assign our Table Leaf to `$table` and then set the columns to an array of what we want to display.
+We assign our `Table` Leaf to `$table` and then set the columns to an array of what we want to display.
 The first column in the table we want to display is the Post `Title`.
-This is case sensitive and must be exactly as
-is in `Post.php`.
+This is case sensitive and must be exactly as is in `Post.php`.

-To show the parsing feature, I have put the link to the edit page as the second column in the table.
+> To show the parsing feature, I have put the link to the edit page as the second column in the table.
 Note that {PostID}
-is inside curly braces.
+> is inside curly braces.
 This will be parsed into the `PostID` for the current row that is being displayed.

 We then need to print out this table in `printViewContent()` as well as a link to the add page